Life of Mr Richard Savage

-Samuel Johnson's Life of Mr Richard Savage (1744), short title Life of Savage and full title An Account of the Life of Mr Richard Savage, Son of the Earl Rivers, was the first major biography published by Johnson.
-It was released anonymously in 1744, and detailed the life of Richard Savage, a London poet and friend of Johnson who had died in 1743.
-The biography contains many details of Savage's account of his own life, including claims that he was the illegitimate child of a noble family that quickly disowned and abandoned him at birth.
+Samuel Johnson's Life of Mr Richard Savage (1744) (short title Life of Savage and full title An Account of the Life of Mr Richard Savage, Son of the Earl Rivers) was the storied author and critic's first major work of biography.
+Some 200 pages, it was first published in London in 1744, its author remaining anonymous (at first).
+In it, Johnson faithfully details the life of his friend Richard Savage, a well known London poet who had died the year before—in 1743.
+The biography contains many details taken from Savage's own account of his life, as told to Johnson, including claims that he was the illegitimate child of a noble family that disowned and abandoned him at birth.

-Savage had led a controversial life, and Johnson used the material to try to answer some wider ethical questions.
-The text was later included in The Lives of the Poets, published in 1779, and this work is attributed as one of the important steps for Johnson becoming a biographer in his later years.
-The biography was well received and was the source of early praise for Johnson.
-This praise has continued 200 years after its original publication, and it has been described as "one of the best short biographies in English".
+Savage had led a controversial and colourful life — Johnson used the illustrative material to pose and try to answer some wider ethical questions.
+The text was later included in The Lives of the Poets, published in 1779.
+Life of Savage was an important early step along Johnson's path to becoming a widely respected biographer in his later years and beyond.
+The biography was well received, including by critics; while it was a source of early praise for Johnson, it was not the financial success he had hoped for—at least not immediately.
+Praise for it has however persisted over the more than 200 years since its original publication: it continues to be described as "one of the best short biographies in English".